Elizabeth Wilhoit Larson

 - Friday 3-4 p.m.

-Elizabeth Wilhoit is an assistant professor of Communication in the School of Communication and Journalism.
-Dr. Wilhoit teaches and researches in the area of organizational communication.
-In her classes, Dr. Wilhoit uses communication theory as the foundation for learning practical skills in areas like creativity, leadership, and small group communication.
-Dr. Wilhoit is trained in Dialogue Education and uses active learning techniques in all her classes.
+Elizabeth Wilhoit Larson is an assistant professor of Communication in the School of Communication and Journalism.
+Dr. Larson teaches and researches in the area of organizational communication.
+In her classes, Dr. Larson uses communication theory as the foundation for learning practical skills in areas like creativity, leadership, and small group communication.
+Dr. Larson is trained in Dialogue Education and uses active learning techniques in all her classes.
 This means that students constantly apply and use the information that they are learning through in-class activities, projects, and reflection papers.

-A native of the Midwest, Dr. Wilhoit loves living in Auburn.
+A native of the Midwest, Dr. Larson loves living in Auburn.
 She enjoys early morning runs, tending her large vegetable garden, cooking the vegetables she grows, and playing strategy board games.
-Some of her favorite local things to do include attending Sundilla concerts, breakfast from Big Blue Bagel and D Square Donuts, and feeding the turtles at Town Creek Park.
+Some of her favorite local things to do include attending Sundilla concerts with her husband, breakfast from Big Blue Bagel, and feeding the turtles at Town Creek Park.

 - Ph.D., Purdue University, Organizational Communication